neoforged/Documentation/docs/misc/resourcelocation.md

 - `ResourceLocation`s are used as identifiers for GUI background.
 For example, the furnace GUI uses the resource location `minecraft:textures/gui/container/furnace.png`.
 This maps to the file `assets/minecraft/textures/gui/container/furnace.png` on disk.
 Note that the `.png` suffix is required in this resource location.
 - `ResourceLocation`s are used as identifiers for block models.
 For example, the block model of dirt uses the resource location `minecraft:block/dirt`.
 This maps to the file `assets/minecraft/models/block/dirt.json` on disk.
 Note that the `.json` suffix is not required here.
 Note as well that this resource location automatically maps into the `models` subfolder.
 - `ResourceLocation`s are used as identifiers for recipes.
 For example, the iron block crafting recipe uses the resource location `minecraft:iron_block`.
-This maps to the file `data/minecraft/recipes/iron_block.json` on disk.
+This maps to the file `data/minecraft/recipe/iron_block.json` on disk.
 Note that the `.json` suffix is not required here.
-Note as well that this resource location automatically maps into the `recipes` subfolder.
+Note as well that this resource location automatically maps into the `recipe` subfolder.

 Whether the `ResourceLocation` expects a file suffix, or what exactly the resource location resolves to, depends on the use case.